raffaem/bashvpn/README.md

 This client will also configure your system to use the DNS servers provided by the VPN provider, in order to avoid DNS leaks.

+# Compatibility

+This should be compatible with any distribution that:

+* Uses systemd to manage services
+* AND uses NetworkManager to manage connections
+* AND uses iptables (I'm planning to support nftables too)
+* AND your VPN provider must use the OpenVPN protocol (no plans for WireGuard yet) and provide you with .ovpn configuration files

+The first 3 points are abided by the current versions of Ubuntu and Fedora.

 # Requirements

 1. For Ubuntu users, the openvpn official client is suggested.
 See [here](https://community.openvpn.net/openvpn/wiki/OpenvpnSoftwareRepos) for installation instructions.